TomaEduard/movie-web-app/README.md

 # Movie-App

-This application is the front end that uses public API (mdb) to display and sort movies.
-On the back-end side use Spring Boot for the following features (rate movie, favorite movie, watch movie, playlist, and so on ...)
+Didactic project that aims to use elementary things for the purpose of learning.
+This application is the front-end side that uses public API (mdb) to display and sort movies.
 Below the deployment sessions find the links attached to each component.

 ## Getting Started